Richardngo/DiffNet/ReadMe.txt

 with google colab (no environment setup):
 1. use google colab file: diffnet_v2_all_complete.ipynb
-2. unzip diffnet-main.rar to google colab file directory (commands in diffnet_v2_all_complete.ipynb )
+2. unzip diffnet-TPU-ONLY.zip to google colab file directory (commands in diffnet_v2_all_complete.ipynb )
 3. unzip data (yelp_10 and yelp_20) into src\data
+4. ->'runtime' -> 'change runtime type' is set to: -tpu and -high ram (otherwise this will take forver. each run takes 5-8 hours for each of the 8 experiments with tpu and high ram settings)
-4. run: google colab file
+5. run: google colab file

 Note:
 data-tool.zip is not required to run program, but included as it generates yelp_10 and yelp_20 from yelp dataset: https://www.yelp.com/dataset